Mérida, Yucatán: Governance

-Mérida is the constitutional capital of the state of Yucatán.
-State government officials reside here.
-The municipal or local government is invested under the authority of a City Council (Ayuntamiento) which it is seated at the Municipal Palace of Merida, located at the city's historic center.
+Mérida is the capital of the state of Yucatán.
+The offices of the governor of Yucatán, the Congress of Yucatán, and the Superior Court of Justice of Yucatán are all located within the city.

+The municipal government is invested under the authority of a City Council (Ayuntamiento) which it is seated at the Municipal Palace of Merida, located in the historic center of the city.
 The City Council is presided by a municipal president or mayor, and an assembly conformed by a number of regents (regidores) and trustees (síndicos).
 Renán Barrera Concha became Mayor on September 1, 2018.

 Economy

-The Yucatán Peninsula, in particular the capital city Mérida, is in a prime location which allows for economic growth.
+The Yucatán Peninsula, in particular the capital city Mérida, is in a prime coastal location which allows for economic growth.
 Mérida has been a popular location for investment.
 This, in turn, has allowed the Yucatán economy to grow at three times the rate of the national average.

 In addition, the World Bank Group's Ease of Doing Business Index ranked Mérida fourth nationally in the category of ease of starting a business.